Elbe

 Elbe river

-On its 1,100 km course from its source in the Sudeten Mountains to its estuary at Cuxhaven, the Elbe drains a catchment area of 148,268 km2.
-A part of the catchment area, 97,119 km2 in size, is on German territory, with 727.7 km of river.
+On its 1,094 km course from its source in the Sudeten Mountains in the Czech Republic to its estuary at Cuxhaven, the Elbe drains a catchment area of approximately 150,000 km2 in four countries.
+It is the fourth largest river basin in Central Europe.
+About 25 million people live in the catchment area of the Elbe, thereof 18.5 million in Germany.

 Sub-areas